SCM-NV/qmflows/jupyterNotebooks/tutorial.rst

-complex simulation inputs, but it would be nice if we can pre-defined a set of templates for the most common quantum chemistry simulations like: single point calculations, geometry optimizations, transition state optimization, frequency calculations, etc. *qmworks* already has a pre-defined set of templates containing some defaults that the user can modify for her/his own purpose. ``Templates`` are stored inside the ``qmworks.templates`` module and are load from *JSON* files.
-A JSON file is basically a nested dictionary that is translated to a ``Settings`` object by *qmworks*.
+complex simulation inputs, but it would be nice if we can pre-defined a set of templates for the most common quantum chemistry simulations like: single point calculations, geometry optimizations, transition state optimization, frequency calculations, etc. *qmflows* already has a pre-defined set of templates containing some defaults that the user can modify for her/his own purpose. ``Templates`` are stored inside the ``qmflows.templates`` module and are load from *JSON* files.
+A JSON file is basically a nested dictionary that is translated to a ``Settings`` object by *qmflows*.

 Below it is shown the defaults for single point calculation

 .. code:: ipython3

-    from qmworks import templates
+    from qmflows import templates
     templates.singlepoint